 There’s nothing like a deserted beach to clear the mind and detox the soul after some time in the Big Smoke!
-Located along the famous Great Ocean Road, Apollo Bay is unsurprisingly home to some seriously beautiful beaches, the best of which is just a short walk from Apollo Bay Eco YHA.
+Located along the famous Great Ocean Road, Apollo Bay is unsurprisingly home to some seriously beautiful beaches.
 Apollo Bay Beach has consistently been voted one of the best beaches in Australia, and it’s not hard to see why – it’s perfect for swimming and surfing, with steady waves that grow in size as you head north away from the Harbour.
 With low dunes and green hills, we can guarantee you’ll feel like the only person in the world from the moment you step onto the golden sand.
 If you venture slightly west of Apollo Bay, you’ll come across Marengo Beach, with endless rock pools to explore as well as the opportunity to kayak towards a local colony of Australian fur seals.
 With beaches framed by endless skies and picture perfect sunsets, there’s a reason Apollo Bay is referred to by locals as “paradise by the sea.”

 You really thought Melbourne’s food and bev scene couldn’t be matched, huh?
 Well, chances are that one or more of the red wines you sampled in Melbourne came from the Grampians!
-The cool climate all year-round makes the area perfect for winemaking, with specialties being shiraz and cabernet sauvignon.
-Just minutes from Halls Gap (where Grampians Eco YHA is), you'll find Fallen Giants Vineyard at Halls Gap Estate – a must-visit if you call yourself a wine aficionado.
+The cool climate all year-round makes the area perfect for winemaking, with specialties being Shiraz and Cabernet Sauvignon.
+Just minutes from Halls Gap, you'll find Fallen Giants Vineyard at Halls Gap Estate – a must-visit if you call yourself a wine aficionado.
 If you’re lucky enough to be in town during the Grampians Grape Escape, you’ll be thrown headfirst into the very best of the area’s gourmet scene, with offerings by over 100 artisan producers.
 Meanwhile, at Apollo Bay, you’re also absolutely indulged with the finest, freshest local produce which you can taste at any restaurant or café.
 The seafood in particular is unrivalled – with fishing being a key industry all along the Great Ocean Road.
 Don’t miss the scallop pie at Apollo Bay Bakery!

 As you venture away from the city, expect to see wildlife.
 Lots of it.
 Apollo Bay is Disneyland for koala enthusiasts – while their numbers have sadly been declining across Australia, Apollo Bay is still home to a healthy population.
-If you’re exploring Kennett River and Bimbi Park at Cape Otway, chances are all you need to do is look up, and you’ll find a koala wedged in the nook of a tree branch (probably in a deep sleep - digesting those leaves is hard work!)
-You can even see them around your digs at Apollo Bay Eco YHA – resident hostel dog Amber will help you spot them in the trees!
+If you’re exploring Kennett River and Bimbi Park at Cape Otway, chances are all you need to do is look up, and you’ll find a koala wedged in the nook of a tree branch (probably in a deep sleep - digesting those leaves is hard work!).
 In the Grampians, all you need to do is wander the streets of Halls Gap and you’ll easily spot hundreds of kangaroos, unbothered by passers-by.
 Also keep your eyes peeled for emus, echidnas, wombats and a huge array of bird life including the majestic powerful owls.
-One thing’s for sure – you’ll see your fair share of wallabies right in your backyard at Grampians Eco YHA, nibbling on the drought-resistant native gardens the owners have lovingly planted for them!

 One of Australia’s most famous and most beautiful road trips – and Apollo Bay is perfectly perched along it.
 Winding along the Southern Ocean from Torquay to Warrnambool, there is so much to see and do along this iconic stretch.
 Even though it's only 400 kilometres long, there are so many wonders packed into the Great Ocean Road that you'll need at least a few days to experience it fully.
-Naturally, you’ll be staying for a few days at Apollo Bay Eco YHA, from where you’re perfectly placed to see the famous 12 Apostles at both sunrise and sunset.
+From Apolloa Bay, you'll perfectly placed to see the famous 12 Apostles at both sunrise and sunset.
 However, there are plenty of other towns along the road worth visiting – explore the sleepy little town of Lorne and spot whales along the Whale Train in Warrnambool.
 Towards the end of the road you’ll also come across the charming fishing village of Port Fairy – crash here for a few nights too at Port Fairy YHA.
 Even in all its glory, the Great Ocean Road is still one of the most underrated attractions of Australia.
 Don’t miss the opportunity to do it – and do it well.

 One of the biggest drawcards for Apollo Bay is Great Otway National Park – a fairytale, rainforest paradise that covers coastland, secret beaches and the mountains of the magnificent Otway Ranges.
 If you’re only doing one thing in Apollo Bay (for shame!) then make it this – an experience with Otway Fly Treetop Adventures.
 If you want to get the blood pumping, try a zipline tour, where you’ll literally fly through the treetops suspended up to 30 metres above the forest floor!
 If you’d rather take things down a notch, try the Treetop Walk – a scenic, 600 metre walk allowing you to leisurely enjoy the incredible sights, sounds and smells around you.
 If you’re the type who likes to keep your feet firmly planted on the ground, there’s plenty to do around the Otways you’ll love, including walks, waterfalls, wildlife spotting, seeing the famous glow worms at Melba Gully and learning about the unique history of this stunning area.